timpritlove/prittag/Readme.md

 - title
 - track

-Additionally it can add a albumart (cover) to them and use mp4chaps to embed chapters.
+Additionally it can add an albumart (cover) to them and use mp4chaps to embed chapters.

 The name was chosen according to the amazing tool [prittorrent](https://github.com/astro/prittorrent).